sangbongyi/Blooming-radiowaves/README.md

 # Blooming-radiowaves
-**_Stepper motor controller that rotate brass rods depends on the signal magnitude from WiFi devices and satellites on the sky.
-This code allows the esp32 board to scan the existence of WiFi routers, and the location of satellites that are tracked based on the current GPS position of the device.
-Then, it calculates the number of sources which emit signals and magnitudes of those signal from the sources.
-Lastly, the device converts the number of sources and magnitude of signals to the rotation value of the stepper motor for the dowsing rod._**
+**_Stepper motor controller that rotates an aluminum tube to fold/unfold the membrane antenna of the device.
+This code allows the Arduino-every board to operate a stepper motor to change the shape of the folding membrane of the antenna.
+While it folds, it changes the receiving radio frequency by changing the exposed surface of copper trace on the membrane.
+It also activates the TDA5767 radio module that receives an FM signal from the antenna._**

 ## Introduction